Msaghu/aws-bootcamp-cruddur-2023/journal/week5.md

 - Site-to-Site VPN or Direct Connect for Onpremise and DynamoDB Access.
 - Client side encryption is recommended by Amazon for DynamoDB.

-## Errors I have encounterered so far and how i resolved them#
+## Errors I have encountered so far and how i resolved them#
 1. While running ./bin/cognito/list-users
 ```Traceback (most recent call last):
   File "/workspace/aws-bootcamp-cruddur-2023/backend-flask/./bin/cognito/list-users", line 26, in <module>